 An animal hoarding case in Monroe County, Alabama has brought in 21 small dogs, mostly Chihuahua mixes.
 The shelter is not releasing them for adoptions since they all are in need of medical care.
 The shelter has reached out to rescues and fosters are needing in order for the rescues to help them.
 Donations for medical care can also be made to the rescues once foster homes have been arranged and the dogs are out of the shelter.

 Hoarding situations are heartbreaking for everyone involved, but mostly for the animals who suffer from abuse and neglect.
 Unsafe and unsanitary conditions can wear down even the strongest of animals over time.
 Many people who find themselves overloaded with too many animals may have started out with good intentions, but were unable to keep up with the care.
 I know of several situations where people drop off found and unwanted pets to a friend or neighbor they know who have helped in the past.
 More and more pets end up being dropped off and before you know it spirals out of control.

 Some hoarding cases come about when backyard breeders take in as many unaltered dogs as they can and try and turn a profit out of sheer volume of puppies delivered and sold.
 The conditions are horrendous that the dogs must endure and sadly, many die from disease and neglect only to be replaced by the next dog added to the mix.

 The pictures below are just a few I received from one of our partnered rescues who is trying to help these dogs.
-There are 21 dogs in total that were brought into the shelter and need our help.
-If you can foster, please submit the rescue’s application at jotform.us/gcurgents/application.
-If you can’t foster, please share this story so others can read it and maybe they can help.
+There are 21 dogs in total that were brought into the shelter and needed help.
+If you can’t foster, please share stories like this so others can read it and maybe they can help.
 As a community, we can make a difference.